 The findings?
-A lot of workers are very skeptical of their bosses, and the companies they work for.
+A lot of workers are very skeptical of their bosses and the companies they work for.
 In fact, a third of those surveyed said they don’t trust their employer.
 That impacts productivity, can lead to a toxic workplace, and hurts the bottom line.
 Here are some of the chief reasons Edelman’s Trust Barometer says employees don’t trust their employers.

-Where there’s a lack of engagement and communication, there’s a lack of trust.
-We see the same dynamic at play in our personal relationships, and that extends to the employee-employer relationship as well.
-When there are limited lines of communication and engagement, skepticism bubbles up.
+Where there’s a lack of engagement, there’s a lack of trust.
+We see the dynamic at play in our personal relationships, and that extends to the employee-employer relationship, as well.
+When there are limited lines of communication, skepticism bubbles up.
 You start to worry about potential changes you might be missing.

 2. Short-term thinking